Rhodri Owen: Biography

-Owen is currently hosting "Derek Acorah's Ghost Towns" for Living TV.
-In 2016, he was replaced on the BAFTA award-winning "X-Ray" by comedian Omar Hamdi, due to his other filming commitments.
+Owen is currently hosting Derek Acorah's Ghost Towns for Living TV.
+In 2016, he was replaced on the BAFTA award-winning X-Ray by comedian Omar Hamdi, due to his other filming commitments.
 In 2006, he also co-presented Britain's Dream Homes with Melissa Porter on BBC Two.

-Owen had his first book published: "Bwyd bwyd bwyd (food food food)" – about healthy foods aimed at children.
+Owen had his first book published: Bwyd bwyd bwyd (Food food food) – about healthy foods aimed at children.
 In 2009, he became presenter for afternoon magazine show Wedi 3 and studio director for Planed Plant, the current S4C children's continuity strand.
-In 2012 Wedi 3 relaunched as Prynhawn da as a 2 hour long programme.
-But this era was short lived and further changes were made in April 2012 when the programme was revamped back to a nearly identical format to Wedi 3.
+In 2012 Wedi 3 relaunched as Prynhawn da, a 2 hour long programme, but this era was short lived and further changes were made in April 2012 when the programme was revamped back to a nearly identical format to Wedi 3.
 Rhodri continues to present.